Tylenol with Codeine #3Pronunciation

 What other drugs will affect Tylenol with Codeine #3 (acetaminophen and codeine)?

+This list is not complete.
 Other drugs may interact with acetaminophen and codeine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Not all possible interactions are listed in this medication guide.

 Where can I get more information?